Helpful Resources for Your Practice

 Metastatic Breast Cancer

-Herceptin is indicated:
+Herceptin is indicated in adults:

 • In combination with paclitaxel for the first line treatment of HER2-overexpressing metastatic breast cancer